arushdesp/pepenero/README.md

 ## 🚀 Features

 - **Local File System as Source of Truth**: Reads content directly from your Markdown files.
 No cloud, no DB, no telemetry.
-- **Dynamic Note Listing**: Browse all Markdown files in your configured `notesDirectory` and its subdirectories.
-- **Single Page Dashboard & Note Viewer**: Navigate between a configurable dashboard view and individual note views, all within a single web interface.
+- **Sidebar Navigation**: Hierarchical folder structure with expandable/collapsible folders and clickable files.
 - **Live Updating**: Real-time updates via WebSocket when Markdown files change.
 - **Configurable Widgets**: Define specific Markdown files to display as fixed "widgets" on the dashboard view via `dashboardWidgets` in `config.json`.
-- **In-Browser Editing**: Edit notes directly in the browser with a simple textarea and save/cancel functionality.
+- **Enhanced In-Browser Editing**: Edit notes with live Markdown preview, auto-save, and save status indicators.
+- **Inter-Note Linking**: Support for wiki-links `[[Note Name]]` with visual indicators for existing/non-existent links.
+- **Full-Text Search**: Search across all notes with real-time results and relevance sorting.
+- **Advanced Dataview Blocks**: Enhanced rendering of dataview blocks with query type detection.
+- **Professional UI**: Clean, modern interface with responsive design for desktop and mobile.
-- **Enhanced CLI**: Manage your dashboard instances and notes with `pepenero-cli` (init, add, open, start, stop, help).
+- **Enhanced CLI**: Manage your dashboard instances and notes with `pepenero-cli` (init, add, open, start, serve, stop, help).
-- **Code Format Data Views**: Special Markdown blocks (```dataview) are visually highlighted in the UI.
 - **Clean, Modular Architecture**: Easy to extend and hack.

 ## 🛠 Setup